Workers Injured in Motor Vehicle Accidents

 The most important part of eligibility lies in why you were in the car.
 For example, if you were simply commuting to work, you cannot collect workers’ compensation in Pennsylvania because you were not “on the clock” when the accident happened.

-Challenges for Employees Making a Claim After an Auto Accident
+Challenges for Employees Making a Claim After a Work-Related Motor Vehicle Accident

 If you are in an especially serious car accident, you may want to file a third-party lawsuit against the driver who hit you, in order to cover any medical expenses that workers’ compensation benefits do not.
 A third-party personal injury claim is known as subrogation.
 However, if the driver who caused the accident is uninsured or underinsured, you may face some difficulties recovering additional compensation.
 Under Pennsylvania law, you can still collect benefits even if the driver is not fully insured.
-However, you’ll want to come see one of our Philadelphia workers’ compensation lawyers to help you through the process, as there are certain exclusions in policies that may or may not apply.
+You may benefit significantly by enlisting the aid of an experienced workers’ compensation lawyer to help you through the process, as there are certain exclusions in policies that may or may not apply.

 Trusted Philadelphia Workers’ Compensation Lawyers Can Help You After a Work-Related Motor Vehicle Accident

-Larry Pitt & Associates has helped injured workers throughout Philadelphia for more than three decades, and we want to help you, too.
+Larry Pitt & Associates, P.C. has helped injured workers for more than four decades, and we want to help you, too.
 If you were hurt in an auto accident during the course of your duties, talk to a Philadelphia workers’ compensation lawyer at any of our multiple PA offices today.
-Please call 1-888-748-8529 or fill out our contact form.
+Please call 888-PITT-LAW or fill out our contact form.
 We proudly serve clients throughout Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.